rodralez/NaveGo/README.md

 NaveGo: an open-source MATLAB/GNU Octave toolbox for processing integrated navigation systems and performing inertial sensors profiling analysis.

+NaveGo is an open-source framework for processing INS/GPS sensors that is freely available online.
+It is developed under MATLAB/GNU Octave due to this programming language has become a de facto standard for simulation and mathematical computing.
+NaveGo has been verified by processing real-world data from a real trajectory and contrasting results with a commercial, closed-source software package.
+Difference between both solutions have shown to be negligible.

+Actually, NaveGo is supported by three academic research groups: GridTics at the National University of Technology (Argentina), ITIC at the National University of Cuyo (Argentina), and DIATI at the Politecnico di Torino (Italy).

 ## Features

 Main features of NaveGo are: